...less medical jargon in a 'Quick Glance' format!

 OI can range from mild to severe and symptoms vary from person to person.
 A person may have just a few or as many as several hundred fractures in a lifetime.
 There is no cure, but you can manage symptoms.
 Treatments include exercise, pain medicine, physical therapy, wheelchairs, braces and surgery.

 There are four recognized types of OI, which vary in severity and characteristics.

-The following are the most common symptoms.
+Symptoms: The following are the most common symptoms.
 However, each individual may experience symptoms differently.
 Although symptoms may vary, generally they are used to classify the four forms of OI, each of which represents the severity of the condition.